ron-from-nl/TinyPass/README.md

 - Built-in SQLite DB
 - Password Encryption

-Tiny Pass works with "secrets" holding "Custom Fields".
-When creating or editing secrets you can add, change, reorder or remove custom fields (of different field types).
+Tiny Pass works with "Secrets" holding "Custom Fields".
+When creating or editing Secrets you can add, change, reorder or remove Custom Fields (of different Field Types).
 Secrets can be a member of a "Group" and the Interface has powerful Search Engine that can search "Secrets" and "Custom Field" contents optionally filtered by the Group.
 You can sort all columns in ascending and descending order and it allows you to mass select multiple "Secret", "User" or "Group" records to be Deleted or CSV Exported
 By default there are two users called user: "admin" (with role: "Admin") and user: "tiny" (with role: "User").
 Only Admins are allowed to add, change or remove users.